junxit/us-congress-bills-110/metadata.md

 - 2007-10-30 — Placed on the Union Calendar, Calendar No. 263.
 - 2007-10-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-415.
 - 2007-10-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-415.
+- 2007-11-01 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.